-29. The representative of Moldova confirmed that the price for goods and services in Moldova other than for the items listed in Tables 1-3 were not subject to State control.

-30. The representative of Moldova confirmed that Moldova would apply its current state prices and any other state prices or price controls applied from the date of accession in a WTO-consistent fashion, and would take account of the interests of exporting WTO Members as provided for in Article III.9 of the GATT 1994.
+- 30. The representative of Moldova confirmed that the price for goods and services in Moldova other than for the items listed in Tables 3-5 were not subject to State control, and that Moldova was planning to reduce the number of price controls in the future. - 31.
+The representative of Moldova confirmed that Moldova would apply its current state prices and any other state prices or price controls applied from the date of accession in a WTO-consistent fashion, and would take account of the interests of exporting WTO Members as provided for in Article III.9 of the GATT 1994.
 Moldova would publish any list of goods and services subject to State pricing or price controls in the "Monitorul Oficial" of the Republic of Moldova, including any changes in existing measures.
+He also stated that his Government would review the current legislation and would reduce the incidence of price controls in its economy.
 The Working Party took note of these commitments.